FRC900/2015VisionCode/README.md

 To start you need:
 + Videos in different conditions with the object that you are trying to detect in it (positive videos)
 + Many videos without ANY OCCURENCES of the object you need to detect (negative videos)
++ Computer to run training with 4GB of RAM (More is better)

 1. Use imageclipper to extract samples of the object from the positive videos.
 Imageclipper's README is very good and there is a slight modification to the program.
 The program will highlight your selection in green when the aspect ratio is best for the classifier.
 Repeat this process until you have around 300 positives.
 Make sure to get pictures from different angles and in different conditions.
 Also make sure that when you grab them there isn't much else in the sample except the object.